-Standard 6: Clear communication with trainers ensures that the type of training they offer will meet the training objectives
+Standard 6: The type of training to be provided will meet the training objectives.

-Not all anti-racist training will be titled as such.
+Not all anti-racist training will be titled as such, and not all race equality trainers will take an anti-racist approach.
 It's important to understand the pros and cons of different types of race equality training, so that you can effectively negotiate with trainers offering these types of training and ensure their perspective is an anti-racist one.

-In some cases, it will be straightforward to set out your objectives because the training you need is focussed on a particular practical aspect of your work - for example, equality training for staff involved in recruitment and selection.
+In some cases, it will be straightforward to set out your objectives during negotiation because the training you need is focussed on a particular practical aspect of your work - for example, race equality training for staff involved in recruitment and selection.
 In other cases, you may have a broader range of objectives that can be achieved through a more overarching training session.
 Either way, you need to be clear about the purpose and ethos you want to be reflected.

 Many trainers offer standard training courses which can be adapted to meet your needs.
 However, no two training courses will be the same, even if they have the same title.
-This is because each trainer develops courses from their own perspective.
+This is because each trainer develops and delivers courses from their own perspective.

-Some common examples of the types of training on offer, and the potential pros and cons of these, are explained in the table below.
+Some common examples of the types of training on offer, and the potential pros and cons of these, are explained in the following table.

 Type of training Pros Cons Anti- discrimination Usually provides information on legal responsibilities, which can be useful for encouraging compliance with the law.
 Often fails to properly explore the causes of discriminatory behaviour - the personal, social and institutional structures of racism and the power dynamics which underpin these.
-Anti-racist Focusses on active ways of addressing racism, making it explicit that your organisation recognises the need to tackle it in all of its forms.
-Different providers will approach this in different ways, and, rarely, may reduce antiracism to a list of 'dos' and 'don'ts'; this approach is ineffective.